- Black snakeroot

 - Liver failure

-- Hepatotoxicity has been reported following use of black cohosh.
+- Hepatotoxicity (liver toxicity) has been reported following use of black cohosh.

 - Two cases of liver injury resembling autoimmune hepatitis were reported after taking black cohosh.
 Both patients responded to treatment with corticosteroids.